 - Storage Layer

 - Application Layer

 Satellite-based Earth Observation

 Earth Observation is the key space asset for the solution, as satellite images allow for a precise thematic classification and change detection.
-In general, two kinds of satellite data are used: data from Copernicus Sentinel satellites provided by the European Space Agency and commercial very high-resolution satellite images.
-The customer is able to select the level of detail that is required for a specific scenario.
+Data from the Copernicus Sentinel satellites provided by the European Space Agency (ESA) will be used.

-The Global Navigation Satellite System (GNSS) is used to support claim assessors in-situ.
+The Global Navigation Satellite System (GNSS) is used to support in-situ assessments.
 The mobile client uses GNSS for two purposes.
-One is the localisation of previously detected damages or areas of interest.
-Conversely, if claim assessment starts in the field, the claim assessor can use the GNSS component for geo-referencing detected damages.
+One is the localisation of previously detected changes in the forest or areas of interest.
+Conversely, if the assessment starts in the field, the assessor can use the GNSS component for geo-referencing areas of interest.

 Within the proposed system, exact positioning is required.
-There is no real alternative for GNSS as manual localisation of detected damages would not be precise enough to map damage identified in the field correctly to the affected policyholder.
+There is no real alternative for GNSS as manual localisation would not be precise enough.

-Currently, the FAMOS system is in the implementation phase.
-For detection of damages, automated processing chains are developed, allowing for a high grade of automatization when analysing earth-observation based satellite images.
+Currently, the FAMOS system is in the implementation phase where automated processing chains are developed, allowing for a high grade of automation when analysing satellite images.